Centred on Learning Innovation Fund (CLIF)

 Applications Procedure

-Applicants must complete the application form including a project description and rationale (2 pages maximum) as well as a detailed proposed budget and clear assessment procedures and criteria.
-Please see the form below for further details.
+Applicants must complete the application form including a project description and rationale (2 pages maximum), a detailed proposed budget, as well as a clear assessment plan and procedure with well-defined criteria.

 Conditions of the Award